gguo78/dp-rag/documents/report.md

 ![The exponential mechanism for the top-p DP-threshold.
 For the sake of clarity we chose a small number of documents: 30, and a large $\epsilon$: 1](figures/top-p-exp.svg){ width=100mm #fig:toppexp }

-Once the $\tau_{top-p}$ threshold is sampled with DP, incurring a small *privacy loss*, it is safe to select the documents the similarity scores of which are above it.
+Once the $\tau_{top-p}$ threshold is sampled with DP, incurring a small *privacy loss*, it is safe to select the documents, the similarity scores of which, are above it.
 They are then *aggregated* with DP in the DP ICL phase.

 ## Differentially Private In-Context Learning